robbiemallett/SnowModel-LG_SIT_Impacts/README.md

 This repository contains all the code necessary for replication of Mallett et al. (2021).

+*Mallett, Robbie DC, et al. "Faster decline and higher variability in the sea ice thickness of the marginal Arctic seas when accounting for dynamic snow cover."
+The Cryosphere 15.5 (2021): 2429-2450.*

 ## Overview of steps to reproduce the sea ice thickness data

 - Download daily ice-type data, average to monthly and regrid